 Most of the population is not significantly impacted by Zika infections; however, others can incur serious ramifications.

-What are the symptoms and risks?
+What are the symptoms and risks of Zika virus?

 Mild to no discomfort.
 For most people, the Zika virus poses little threat.
 Many people infected by the virus will have no symptoms or mild symptoms that last several days to a week.
 Some infected persons may experience a fever, rash, headache, joint pain, muscle pain or bloodshot eyes.